Australia’s Old Parliament House is set on fire during protest

 The building, which was the seat of Australia’s federal Parliament between 1927 and 1988, is now a popular tourist attraction and houses the Museum of Australian Democracy.

+Prime Minister Scott Morrison said authorities should act swiftly to ensure those responsible faced consequences.

+“I am disgusted and appalled by behavior that would see Australians come and set fire to such a symbol of democracy in this country,” he said in a news conference.

-Michael McCormack, a conservative lawmaker, said protesters were heard chanting “let it burn.”
+Earlier, Michael McCormack, a conservative lawmaker, said protesters were heard chanting “let it burn.”

 “How disgraceful,” he wrote on Twitter.
 “An outrageous attack on our democracy, our history, our sovereignty.”